acepleiades/OARE-for-OStim-NG/README.md

 XML data has been built by ACEPLEIADES, VersuchDrei and DragoFall.

-A script by 321mahra has been added that fixes the scaling of the third actor during threesome scenes.
+321mahra wrote OStimFixThirdScalingMain.psc and OStimHeelsFix.psc, these scripts are used to give the correct scaling to actors in certain circumstances.

 Work files (.max): https://drive.google.com/drive/folders/1-A4pRMkvOFldBcEZ8lMogyX2PulDrqEg?usp=sharing